Education for the future

 Please note that students are responsible for their own housing and transportation to and from the University of Chicago/UIC during their summer research experiences.

 Admission to Up on EHS is highly competitive.
-Approximately five new students are selected each year.
+A limited number of students are selected each year.

 - Review the application questions (available here) and application packet for students (available here).